katimbach/Rras2-OV/README.md

 The purpose of this project was to study the effects of Rras2-Q72L mutations on mouse ovary phenotype using spatial transcriptomics data (10X Genomics, CytAssist).

+The spaceranger outputs needed to make the Seurat objects can be accessed here: [public Zenodo link here]

 ## Repository Structure
 - `Scripts/`: R scripts for data processing, QC, and analysis.
   - Numeric prefixes correspond to the recommended order of execution.